yellowdog/python-examples-templates/agent-installer/README.md

 Configured Worker Pools are on-premise systems, or systems that were otherwise not provisioned via the YellowDog Scheduler, e.g., instances/hosts that were provisioned directly using on-premise provisioners or via a cloud provider console.
 Adding the YellowDog Agent to these systems allows them to participate in YellowDog Task scheduling.

-To use this feature, set the variable `CONFIGURED_WP` to `"TRUE"`.
+To use this feature, set the variable `YD_CONFIGURED_WP` to `"TRUE"`.
 This will populate additional properties in the Agent's `application.yaml` configuration file (since these are not being set automatically as they are in the case of instances in Provisioned Worker Pools).

 The following variables are available for specifying the properties of an instance.
 These properties are advertised by the YellowDog Agent when it connects to the Worker Pool, and can be used for matching Task Groups to Workers.
 Note that Only one property, `YD_TOKEN` is required.
 These variables can be set/exported in the environment in which the installer script runs.